geniusgithub/MediaPlayer/README.md

 a MediaPlay  run in Android Platform
 ===========
-MediaPlayer is a DLNA device(DMP) that can find DMS in Local Area Networkand ant play it native<br /> It uses the framework of dlna_framework, so you should download the library first
+MediaPlayer is a DLNA device(DMP) that can find DMS in Local Area Networkand ant play it native<br /> It uses the library of dlna_framework, so you should download it first

 Example screenshot below: